dotnet/docs-maui/docs/data-cloud/local-web-services.md

 Attempting to invoke a local secure web service from a .NET MAUI app running in an Android emulator will result in a `java.security.cert.CertPathValidatorException` being thrown, with a message indicating that the trust anchor for the certification path hasn't been found.
 Similarly, attempting to invoke a local secure web service from a .NET MAUI app running in an iOS simulator will result in an `NSURLErrorDomain` error with a message indicating that the certificate for the server is invalid.
 These errors occur because the local HTTPS development certificate is self-signed, and self-signed certificates aren't trusted by Android or iOS.
 Therefore, it's necessary to ignore SSL errors when an app consumes a local secure web service.

-This can be accomplished by configuring an instance of `HttpClientHandler` with a custom `ServerCertificateCustomValidationCallback`, which instruct the `HttpClient` class to trust localhost communication over HTTPS.
-The following example shows how to create an instance of `HttpClientHandler` which will ignore validation errors of the localhost certificate, but only in Debug builds to avoid security incidents in production builds:
+This can be accomplished by configuring an instance of <xref:System.Net.Http.HttpClientHandler> with a custom <xref:System.Net.Http.HttpClientHandler.ServerCertificateCustomValidationCallback>, which instruct the <xref:System.Net.Http.HttpClient> class to trust localhost communication over HTTPS.
+The following example shows how to create an instance of <xref:System.Net.Http.HttpClientHandler> that will ignore validation errors of the localhost certificate, but only in debug builds to avoid security incidents in production builds:

 ```csharp
 var handler = new HttpClientHandler();